Illyrix/egg-nuxt-merge/README.md

 ### Features
 Make nuxt and Egg.js listen in one server but they are in separated preojects.
 Nuxt renders pages in the middleware of Egg.js, so cookies can be correctly set by Egg.js(especially CSRF plugin is enable)
 * `app.nuxt` | `ctx.nuxt` returns nuxt object
-  use `await ctx.nuxt.render(ctx.req, ctx.res)` to render page explicitly; by default it always render page unless `config.nuxtMerge.ignore` or `config.nuxtMerge.match` were set
+  use `await ctx.nuxt.render(ctx.req, ctx.res)` to render page explicitly; by default it always render page unless `config.nuxtMerge.ignorePrefix` or `config.nuxtMerge.matchPrefix` were set

 ### Install
 Use `npm link` or `yarn link` to link nuxt app into egg app(optional)